mlexchange/mlex_dash_labelmaker_demo/README.md

 The selected file paths can be deleted by clicking **Delete the Selected** button.
 User must click on **Import** button again to ingest the newly selected files/paths

+## View paths in different environments
+File manager allows users to view file paths either in local paths (mounted to docker) or docker paths.
+Users can choose which path by toggling the swith below the **Browse** button.

 ## Labeling instructions:

 Assigning a new label: